Gilmesh/smartpods/README.md

 # smartpods
-a podcast manager, linked to garmin watch and developed for/with back4app + chatgpt
+a podcast manager, linked/synced to garmin watch and developed for/with back4app + chatgpt